What is Umami?

 HIGH FODMAP Umami Foods

-Such as caramelization and drying.
+Cooking techniques, such as caramelization and drying, can enhance umami.
 Take tomatoes for example.
-While fresh tomatoes themselves are low-FODMAP and get a Green Light, sun-dried are considered Moderate in FODMAPs.
+While fresh tomatoes themselves are low FODMAP and get a Green Light, sun-dried are considered Moderate in FODMAPs.

 As of now caramelized versions of foods have not been tested, so while the technique of caramelization enhances umami, we do not at this time know how it affects FODMAPs.
 As always, as you cook keep track of your responses to foods and you will be able to come up with your own roadmap to delicious success.

-As the process frees up the umami compounds.
+Fermentation frees up the umami compounds.
 This is why a fermented soy product such as miso is higher in umami than raw soybeans.
 Kimchi contains umami as well; we have a low FODMAP recipe for you.

 Even red ripe tomatoes are richer in umami than green tomatoes or barely ripe ones.

-Refer to the list of acceptable low-FODMAP but umami rich foods when you are inventing recipes and combining ingredients to create the most satisfying eating experiences.
+Refer to the list of acceptable low FODMAP umami rich foods when you are inventing recipes and combining ingredients to create the most satisfying eating experiences.
 The low FODMAP diet does not have to be about feeling taste deprived and we are here to show you how to thrive on the low FODMAP diet.